 In 2007, the Roehrig Maritime Company was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
 Where she was renamed as the Greenland Sea.

-In 2008, she was outfitted with a JAK 400 coupler system at Feeney's Shipyard in Kingston, New York.
-She's equipped for K-Sea's 80,000 bbl and 100,000 bbl barges.
+In 2008, she was outfitted with a JAK-400 coupler system at Feeney's Shipyard in Kingston, New York.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas, where the tug retained her name.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
+Where the tug retained her name.

 Powered by two, sixteen cylinder, EMD L-16-CE-645-E2 diesel engines.
 Turning two, fixed pitch, propellers.
 She is a twin screw tug, rated 4,200 horsepower.